estrattonbailey/site/posts/headless-shopify-with-contentful.md

 ---
-title: Building Headless Shopify With Contentful
+title: "Building Headless Shopify With Contentful and the Storefront GraphQL API"
-description: An overview of building a custom e-commerce solution for Clare.com, using the Shopify Storefront GraphQL API and Contentful.
+description: "An overview of building a custom e-commerce solution for Clare.com, using the Shopify Storefront GraphQL API and Contentful."
 ---
-# Building Headless
+# Building Headless Shopify With Contentful and the Storefront GraphQL API

 For many studios like ours, Shopify is the de-facto standard for e-commerce.
 It's simplicity is its strength, and what Shopify has lacked in the past in